marianpiatkowski/weather-metno-el/README.md

 ```cl
 (require 'weather-metno-sunrise)
 ```
-before setting the calendar locations.
+before setting the variables `weather-metno-location-name`, `weather-metno-location-latitude`, and `weather-metno-location-longitude`.
 Now run `M-x weather-metno-sunrise` and it will open a new buffer showing when the sun and the moon rise and set.

 ![Sunrise buffer](./images/sunrise.png)